 National Budget Circular 542

-The respective heads of the agencies shall be responsible for ensuring compliance with this section.
+The heads of the agencies and web administrators or their equivalent shall be responsible for ensuring compliance with this section.

 A Transparency Seal, prominently displayed on the main page of the website of a particular government agency, is a certificate that it has complied with the requirements of Section 93.
 This Seal links to a page within the agency’s website which contains an index of downloadable items of each of the above-mentioned documents.